AuditoryVO/INTEGRAL-OMC-Exploration/README.md

 2- pip3 install Requirements.txt

-3- Open your Daw with any virtual instrument
+3- Open your DAW with any virtual instrument

+4- In the notebook, change the path to your preferred MIDI file.

-4- Run the notebook...
+5- Run the notebook...

-...and enjoy the archive!
+...and enjoy the INTEGRAL-OMC archive!